leynos/comrade-docker/README.md

 The compose file requires ```docker-compose``` which can be installed from [here](https://docs.docker.com/compose/install/).

 I've so far done eveything using CentOS 7, but any 64-bit Linux distro supported by Docker will work.

+## Copying

+These config files are licensed as ISC, originally by Leynos, with the exception of the nginx config, which is licensed as CC-BY-NC-SA-4.0, originally by Digital Ocean (https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-applications-using-uwsgi-web-server-with-nginx).